andrewarrow/iotame/README.md

 1,151,449 transactions that created 1,151,449 fresh new accounts each with 2,413,941,289 coins.

 With me so far?
-"In the begingin (think genesis) there was just 1 account with all 2,779,530,283,277,761 coins.
+"In the beginning (think genesis) there was just 1 account with all 2,779,530,283,277,761 coins.
 But since I want friends to enjoy this wealth with me, I split it into 1,151,449 accounts.

 So there is 1 root node to our tangle that started on christmas day Dec 25, 2017.